ianlucas1/agent_system/roadmap_prompts.md

 - git checkout -b coord/schema-keys
 - 16.1 Create `src/coordination/schema.py` defining structured artifact classes: `Plan`, `CodePatch`, `TestReport`, `Review`.
 Implement each as a dataclass or simple class with fields capturing the essential data (e.g., Plan might include a list of steps; CodePatch contains file diffs; TestReport has status and log; Review has final verdict and comments).
 Include `to_json()`/`from_json()` methods for serialization.
 - 16.2 Extend the ContextBus to support new coordination keys.
 In `src/shared/context_bus.py`, add enum entries or constants for each artifact (e.g., `plan_draft`, `code_patch`, `test_report`, `final_review`).
-This ensures a canonical place in the shared state for each step’s output.
+This ensures a canonical place in the shared state for each step's output.
 - 16.3 Create tests/unit/test\_schema.py to verify the new schema classes.
 For each class, construct an instance, round-trip it via `to_json()`/`from_json()`, and assert the result matches the original.
 - 16.4 Run `pytest -q tests/unit/test_schema.py` and confirm all tests pass.
 - 16.5 `git add -A && git commit -m "feat: coordination schema & ContextBus keys"`